-Mona Abaza is a Professor of Sociology in the Department of Sociology, Anthropology, Psychology, and Egyptology at the American University in Cairo.
+Mona Abaza is a professor of sociology in the Department of Sociology, Anthropology, Psychology and Egyptology at The American University in Cairo.

-Abaza received her B.A in Political Science from the American University in Cairo, Egypt (1982), her M.A in Sociology from the University of Durham, UK (1986) and her Ph.D from the University of Bielefeld (1990).
-She is currently a visiting Professor of Islamology in the Department of Theology at Lund University.
-Abaza is the former Chair of the Department of Sociology, Anthropology, Egyptology and Psychology at the American University in Cairo (2007 - 2009).
-Previously, she has been a visiting scholar in Singapore at the Institute for South East Asian Studies (ISEAS 1990 -1992), Kuala Lumpur 1995 -96, Paris (EHESS) 1994, Berlin (Fellow at the Wissenschaftskolleg 1996 -97), Leiden (IIAS, 2002 - 2003), Wassenaar (NIAS, 2006 - 2007) and Bellagio (Rockefeller Foundation 2005).
+Abaza received her BA in political science from The American University in Cairo, Egypt (1982), her MA in sociology from the University of Durham, UK (1986) and her PhD from the University of Bielefeld (1990).
+In 2009, She was appointed Full Professor at AUC.
+From 2009 to 2011, she was professor of Islamology at Lund University and in Spring 2014, she was a research fellow at Morphomata, Cologne.
+Abaza is the former chair of the Department of Sociology, Anthropology, Psychology and Egyptology at The American University in Cairo (2007 - 2009) and in (Spring 2014).
+Previously, she has been a visiting scholar at the Institute for South East Asian Studies, Singapore (1990 -1992), Kuala Lumpur (1995 - 1996), l'École des Hautes Études en Sciences Sociales, Paris (1994), Fellow at the Wissenschaftskolleg, Berlin (1996 - 1997), the International Institute for Asian Studies, Leiden (2002 - 2003), the Netherlands Institute for Advanced Study in the Humanities and Social Sciences, Wassenaar (2006 - 2007) and the Rockefeller Foundation Bellagio Center (2005).

-Religious and cultural networks between the Middle East and Southeast Asia, the Hadhrami diaspora in Southeast Asia, and consumer culture and the art market in Egypt.
+Religious and cultural networks between the Middle East and Southeast Asia, the Hadhrami diaspora in Southeast Asia, and consumer culture and the art market in Egypt

 The Changing Consumer Culture of Modern Egypt, Cairo’s Urban Reshaping, Brill/AUC Press, 2006.